mswjs/data/README.md

 ## Motivation

 When testing API interactions you often need to mock data.
-Instead of keeping a hard-coded set of fixtures, this library provides you with an intuitive interface to model your data, the ability to create relations between models, and query them in a way similar to an actual database.
-A must-have tool for data-driven API mocking.
+Instead of keeping a hard-coded set of fixtures, this library provides you with must-have tools for data-driven API mocking:

+- An intuitive interface to model data
+- The ability to create relationships between models
+- The ability to query data in a manner similar to an actual database

 ## Getting started